mongodb/specifications/source/crud/crud.rst

      * This option is sent only if the caller explicitly provides a value.
 The default is to not send a value.
      * This option is only supported by servers >= 4.2.
 Older servers >= 3.4 will report an error for using this option.
      * For servers < 3.4, the driver MUST raise an error if the caller explicitly provides a value.
-     * For unacknowledged writes using OP_UPDATE or OP_MSG for servers < 4.2, the driver MUST raise an error if the caller explicitly provides a value.
+     * For unacknowledged writes using OP_UPDATE or OP_MSG, the driver MUST raise an error if the caller explicitly provides a value.
      *
      * @see https://docs.mongodb.com/manual/reference/command/update/
      */